 Participants

-Thirty undergraduate students (22 female, mean age 21.9 years) at the University of Oklahoma were paid $8/hour to complete four days of experimental sessions, with 24 contributing analyzable EEG data (without excessive artifact).
+Thirty undergraduate students (22 female, mean age 21.9 years) at the University of Oklahoma were paid $8/hour to complete four days of experimental sessions, with 24 contributing analyzable EEG data (i.e., data without excessive artifacts).
 Participants were required to be between the ages of 19 and 55, and to have normal or corrected-to-normal vision and unencumbered use of both hands.

 Materials

 Eight hundred pictures of women in similar frontal poses, taken from dating web sites were adapted to have a blue background and resized to 75 x 100 pixels.
 They were blurred slightly to prevent edge effects, and intensity was standardized across all images.
-Stimuli were presented on a 22” widescreen LCD monitor using a display resolution of 1024 x 768 by E-Prime 2.0 (Psychology Software Tools, Inc.).
-Participants used a chinrest placed 36” from the screen, a viewing angle of 2.18° for width and 2.48° for height.
+Stimuli were presented on a 56 cm widescreen LCD monitor using a display resolution of 1024 x 768 by E-Prime 2.0 (Psychology Software Tools, Inc.).
+Participants used a chinrest placed 91.44 cm from the screen, resulting in a viewing angle for each image of 2.18° for width and 2.48° for height.

 Design

 Participants engaged in an episodic memory task with manipulations to examine the contribution of memory for “what,” or the face itself; two variations on “where,” the spatial location in which the face was seen, and whether it was the only image seen in that location; and two variations of “when,” retention interval between encoding and test, and the list in which the item was encountered.
-The task was designed as an incomplete 2 (item status: old, new) x 2 (location relative to study: stationary, displaced) x 2 (location relative to other items: common, unique) x 2 (retention interval: short, long) x 2 (presentation room: A, B) factorial, in which the four latter factors were manipulated within-subjects for old items.
-Four sessions were conducted that consisted of eight blocks of eight old/new judgments each.
+The task was designed as an 2 (item status: old, new) x 2 (location relative to study: stationary, displaced) x 2 (location relative to other items: common, unique) x 2 (retention interval: short, long) x 2 (presentation room: A, B) incomplete factorial, in which all factors were manipulated within-subjects and in which the four latter factors were manipulated for old items.
+Four sessions were conducted, each consisting of eight blocks of eight trials, with each session lasting approximately 90 min.

 Procedure

-The task was performed in two phases: one in which participants were presented with lists of faces (encoding phase) and a second subsequent phase in which they made judgments of memory about whether items had been seen (test phase).
+Each trial consisted of two phases: one in which participants were presented with lists of faces (encoding phase) and a second subsequent phase in which they made judgments of memory about whether items had been seen (test phase).
 During the encoding phase, faces of women were displayed randomly in one of eight locations on the screen (see Figure 2).
-Each block of trials contained two sequences of four faces that were displayed sequentially for 4 s apiece.
-Each sequence played through twice, for a total presentation time of 8 s per image.
-The first half of the encoding phase was dubbed Room A. Figure 3A shows an example sequence for Room A.
+Participants were told to watch carefully because they would be asked questions about the faces later.
+Each block of trials contained two sequences of four faces that were displayed sequentially for 5 s each, with one face appearing on the screen at a time.
+Each sequence played through twice, for a total presentation time of 10 s per image.
+The first half of the encoding phase was referred to as Room A. Figure 3A shows an example sequence for Room A.